AdrielC/free-arrow/README.md

 ### Credits

-The ZIO arrow module has been adapted from the work in https://github.com/zio-crew/zio-arrow
+The ZIO arrow module has been adapted from the work in https://github.com/zio-crew/zio-arrow and based on this talk https://www.youtube.com/watch?v=L8AEj6IRNEE

 ### Usage